boozallen/aissemble/DRAFT_RELEASE_NOTES.md

    </parent>
    ```

-### Delete the Old maven-clean-plugin Version - Required for All Projects
+### Delete the Old maven-clean-plugin Version
 In order to follow the standard naming conventions for maven properties, the original property used for the
 maven-clean-plugin version no longer exists.
 To resolve the Maven failure this causes, delete the version from the
 plugin in *-deploy/pom.xml.
 This can be achieved with:
 ```
 sed -i'' -e '/version.clean.plugin/d' *-deploy/pom.xml
 ```

 ### Update Maven Repository Configuration
 Update the following properties in your project's root `pom.xml` file with the appropriate Maven repository IDs and URLs
 for publishing and retrieving releases and snapshots.
 Adjust for your project as appropriate:
 ```xml
 <properties>